844-354-1212

 Are you or your family member eligible for SSI (Supplemental Security Income)?
 This is determined by a person’s age, disability and financial resources.
 If you think you or your child qualify, this is generally how the process goes:

 Do you or your family member qualify for SSI (Supplemental Security Income)?
 Getting SSI depends on a person’s age, disability and financial resources.
-(To learn more about who qualifies, you can click here)
+(Learn more about who qualifies).

 If you think you or child qualify, this is generally how the process goes: